JLraining/koa2-note/README.md

-# koa2-note
+# koa2-weibo
-Learn by implementing a mini weibo app, use redis, mysql, sequelize and other frameworks
+Learning koa2 by implementing a mini weibo app, use redis, mysql, sequelize and other frameworks